nextflow-io/training/docs/nf_templates/5_workflows.md

 !!! warning "Deleting workflows"

-    Even though many of these workflows are not relevant for private repos.
-It is recommended to keep them in place to prevent `nf-core lint` from throwing errors.
+    Even though many of these workflows are not relevant for private repositories, it is recommended to keep them in place to prevent `nf-core lint` from throwing errors.
 Extra steps or modifications to these workflows can be added for repositories outside of nf-core.